Per-Plex/Battleship/README.md

 # Battleship (CMPUT 175 Assignment 4-5)
   [Rules of battleship](https://en.wikipedia.org/wiki/Battleship_(game)#Description)
   ---
-  I recieved insperation from this [article](http://www.datagenetics.com/blog/december32011/) in regards to the PDF AI.
+  I recieved inspiration from this [article](http://www.datagenetics.com/blog/december32011/) in regards to the PDF AI.
 They have alot of interesting content all about data and databases thats definitely worth checking out.

 # Status: In-progress (21/06/2016)